-My overall review is that the LifeWave X39 does not appear to have strong, published clinical science to support its claims based on a tiny patch.
+My overall review is that the LifeWave X39 does not appear to have strong, peer-review published clinical science listed on PubMed to support its claims based on a tiny patch.
 There could also be side effects.
 If the X39 is active in the skin itself, I would imagine at most it could positively impact locally nearby issues like tissue healing.

 I also have some concerns about LifeWave as an MLM firm.
 Unfortunately, I was not able to find any other science-based reviews of these patches to cite.

 Overall, given the high cost and uncertainties, I would not recommend this product.

 Stem cell patch research more generally

 Finally, note that the term “stem cell patch” has several different meanings today.
 There are LifeWave bandaid-like patches, but also other very different things.

 There is rigorous clinical trial research ongoing for stem cell patches meaning either a layer of stem cells or a layer of differentiated cells made from stem cells.
 These stem cell patches are hoped to fix damaged tissue.
 They might repair holes or openings in tissues.
 For example, I’m very excited about spina bifida research ongoing right here at UC Davis Medical School involving stem cell patches.
 There are also studies of stem cell patches for other damaged tissues.